 Consideration of Petition for Review

-The public records officer shall immediately consider the petition and shall either affirm or reverse the denial within two business days following the receipt of the petition, or within such other time as the district and the requestor mutually agree to.
+The public records officer shall immediately provide the petition and any other relevant information to the executive director of communications and community relations.
+That person will immediately consider the petition and either affirm or reverse the denial within two business days following the district’s receipt of the petition, or within such other time which the district and the requestor mutually agree.

 Reporting Costs of Producing Public Records